NeuralNexus7/Frontend-Sandbox/README.md

 * Build portfolio projects
 * Explore creative web design ideas

-## 📸 Preview

-Add screenshots or GIFs inside each project folder for a visual preview.

 ## 🤝 Contributions

 Feel free to fork this repository, suggest improvements, or contribute new animation ideas.